What to Do if Your Child Didn’t Get a Place at their Preferred School

 Make a Secondary School Admissions Appeal

 When you get your decision letter, you’ll also be sent an appeal form.
-You automatically have the right to appeal the decision to an Independent Appeals Panel (IAP) if you don’t agree with the choice of school.
+You automatically have the right to appeal the decision to an Independent Appeal Panel (IAP) if you don’t agree with the choice of school.
 Your next steps are to:

-- Fill in the Appeals Form - Fill in the form with reasons why your child should have been awarded a place at the school.
+Fill in the form with reasons why your child should have been awarded a place at the school.
 You should also include an alternative school that you think would work for your child.
 Don’t worry about packing the form full of detail because you’ll have the chance to submit more evidence later on.

-- Submit more Evidence - After you submit your appeal form, you’ll be sent some information on the deadlines for when you need to submit your evidence by and the date of the Hearing.
 This might be the hardest part of the admissions appeal process because you need to submit strong evidence with your child at the centre of your argument.
 This can be difficult if you’re feeling stressed, but our Education Lawyers can use our expertise to help you to prepare your written appeal.

 Advice from a Leading Education Law Solicitor